32 Different Types of Moths in Minnesota

 15. Banded Hairstreak

-The Banded Hairstreak types of moths in Minnesota feed on pollen and nectar from wildflower plants like Bilberry, Marsh Thistle, and Common milkwort.
+The Banded Hairstreak moths in Minnesota feed on pollen and nectar from wildflower plants like Bilberry, Marsh Thistle, and Common milkwort.
 The female types of moths in Minnesota lay their eggs on the shoots of deciduous trees such as oak, ash tree, poplar, willow, or birch tree.
 The caterpillars feed on leaves while they develop into butterflies.

 16. Banded Tiger Moth

 The Banded Tiger Moth (Apantesis vittata) is also on our list of types of moths in Minnesota.
-It is a colorful and wide-ranging moth found across eastern and central North America.
-The species belongs to the family Arctiidae, which are generally known as tiger moths due to their bright colors and markings, featuring bands of yellow, orange, or red on a gray background.
+It is a colorful and wide-ranging moth across eastern and central North America.
+The species belongs to the family Arctiidae, generally known as tiger moths due to their bright colors and markings, featuring bands of yellow, orange, or red on a gray background.

 17. Banded Woolly Bear Caterpillar Moth